0501130164

 The provisions under the Corporate Tax Law and Ministerial Decision No. 97 of 2023 ensure that Related Parties set the terms of these Controlled Transactions in a manner consistent with how independent parties would operate under comparable circumstances.

-How Transfer Pricing Works
+How Transfer Pricing Works in UAE?

-Transfer pricing is a method used by companies to set prices for goods, services, or intellectual property exchanged between divisions within the same company or between related entities under common control.
+Corporate tax transfer pricing is a method used by companies to set prices for goods, services, or intellectual property exchanged between divisions within the same company or between related entities under common control.
 The main objective is to ensure that transactions reflect market conditions as if they were conducted between unrelated parties, adhering to the "arm's length principle."

 Here’s how transfer pricing works:

-• Determination of Transfer Prices: Companies establish transfer prices using various methodologies such as the Comparable Uncontrolled Price (CUP) method, Cost Plus method, Resale Price method, Transactional Net Margin method (TNMM), and the Profit Split method.
+• Determination of Transfer Prices: Companies establish transfer prices using various methodologies such as the Comparable Uncontrolled Price (CUP) method, Cost Plus Method, Resale Price method, Transactional Net Margin Method (TNMM), and the Profit Split method.
 These methodologies aim to replicate the pricing that would occur between independent enterprises.

 • Documentation and Compliance: Firms must document their transfer pricing practices and provide justification for the chosen methods.
 This documentation is crucial for compliance with international and local tax regulations and for defending against audits by tax authorities.